HackathonProjects2020-2021/HelpingHands/README.md

 Next, to run the web application server :

-Type: https://HelpingHands--tsaicharan03.repl.co in your browser.
+Open a new browser tab and type: https://HelpingHands--tsaicharan03.repl.co in your browser.

 And From there, you'll be able to tour our website